ErasmusMC-Bioinformatics/two-step-TL/README.md

 GDSC dataset contains RNA expressions of 558-710 cell cultures from 20-32 tissue sites (including GBM) treated by TMZ, Bortezomib, Cyclophosphamide and Oxaliplatin, respectively.

-HGCC contains RNA expressions of 83 GBM cell cultures treated by TMZ.
+HGCC contains RNA expressions of 83 GBM cell cultures treated by TMZ (preprocessed as shown in the R script).

-GSE232173 contains RNA expressions of 22 GBM cell cultures treated by TMZ.
+GSE232173 contains RNA expressions of 22 GBM cell cultures treated by TMZ (preprocessed as shown in the R script).

 # Experiments
 The two-step TL consists of three parts.
 The python code and the weights extracted from each step of the DL models are deposit here.